-- List companies that may be interested in a license: However, any contact with companies prior to the filing of a patent application should be conducted under a CDA, as this could affect OTC's ability to obtain a patent both in the U.S. and abroad.
+- List companies that may be interested in a license: However, any contact with companies prior to the filing of a patent application should be conducted in coordination with Drexel Applied Innovation, as this could affect our ability to obtain patent protection.

-The meeting to discuss your invention gives you an opportunity to explain your invention to OTC staff.
-It is the first step in the process by which OTC decides whether an invention should be patented, and will be held with your assigned OTC manager.
-At times, one or more of OTC managers may also attend the meeting to ask questions relating to commercial matters.
+The meeting to discuss your invention gives you an opportunity to explain your invention to Drexel Applied Innovation.
+It is the first step in the process by which we whether an invention should be patented or pursued commercially, and will be held with your assigned licensing manager.

-If possible, please send a completed IDF or some other brief, written summary of the invention (comparable to an abstract) to your OTC manager prior to the meeting.
+If possible, please send a completed IDF or some other brief, written summary of the invention (comparable to an abstract) to your licensing manager prior to the meeting.
 In addition, please bring any publications, abstracts, theses, etc. that relate to the invention, including draft manuscripts.
-If you are aware of publications and patents from others describing closely related prior technologies are also valuable, so please bring copies of these items to your disclosure meeting as well.
-More information is better, as it gives OTC staff and patent counsel a better basis on which to evaluate the invention and its patentability.
+Publications and patents from others describing closely related technologies are also valuable to consider, so please have copies of these items available for discussion.
+More information is better, as it gives Drexel Applied Innovation and patent counsel a better basis on which to evaluate the invention and its patentability.

 The meeting is an informal discussion.
 Expect to be asked what is new in your invention and how it can be applied for practical use.
-Your comments concerning the invention's likely commercial value, possible categories of potential licensees and individual companies that may have licensing interest are very valuable and allow OTC to make a more informed decision about patenting and licensing.
+Your comments concerning the invention's likely commercial value, possible categories of potential licensees and individual companies that may have licensing interest are very valuable and allow Drexel Applied Innovation to make a more informed decision about patenting and licensing.

 It is a good idea for as many of the people who contributed to the invention to attend the meeting as possible.
 Who qualifies as an inventor is a legal determination under U.S. patent law, and the attorney who eventually drafts a patent application on your invention will review the facts and list the actual inventors in accordance with Patent Office requirements.

-In many ways, bringing an invention to OTC is like submitting a paper for publication or applying for a federal grant.
+In many ways, bringing an invention to Drexel Applied Innovation is like submitting a paper for publication or applying for a federal grant.
 Each invention is evaluated for its likelihood for commercialization.
-The OTC team meets bi-weekly to review the disclosures received since the previous meeting.
+The Drexel Applied Innovation team meets bi-weekly to review the disclosures received since the previous meeting.

-Please remember that OTC is obligated to evaluate new inventions not only on their technical merit, but also on their commercial potential.
-Many technologies brought to OTC represent significant technological advancements.
+Drexel Applied Innovation evaluates new inventions not only on their technical merit, but also on their commercial potential.
+Many technologies brought to Drexel Applied Innovation represent significant technological advancements.
 But unless a reasonably sized, enforceable market exists or is expected to develop in a reasonable time frame, these technologies are unlikely to be accepted for patenting and licensing.
-OTC will share the results of its evaluation of a technology’s commercial potential with the inventors, including cases where it decides to not pursue patent protection and commercialization.
+Drexel Applied Innovation will share the results of its evaluation of a technology’s commercial potential with the inventors, including cases where it decides to not pursue patent protection and commercialization.

-If OTC accepts an invention, it will apply for a patent and begin the processes of marketing and licensing.
-OTC pays all patent and licensing costs; there are no costs to Drexel University inventors or authors for this service.
-As the proposed inventors’ share in the policy is 50%, which is higher than any other university in the country of which I am aware, an additional $5000 should be unnecessary for an incentive.
-Further, the inventor(s) will share a portion of the licensing income, if any, as defined in the University’s Policy on Inventions, Patents and Distribution of Licensing Income.
+If Drexel Applied Innovation accepts an invention, it will apply for a patent and begin the processes of marketing and licensing.
+Drexel Applied Innovation pays all patent and licensing costs; there are no costs to Drexel University inventors or authors for this service.
+All inventor(s) are entitled to share a portion of the licensing income, if any, as defined in the University’s Patent Policy and Copyright Policy.

-Patenting and licensing efforts permit OTC to contribute substantial support to Drexel University.
-Nevertheless, it is important to have a realistic sense of the chances for economic success of any given invention.
-Typically it takes 60 to 100 disclosures from an industrial research and development program to yield one successful product that returns income substantially greater than the costs incurred.
+Patenting and licensing efforts permit Drexel Applied Innovation to contribute substantial support to Drexel University.
 Approximately 95% of university inventions that are licensed never earn more than $10,000.
 Furthermore, it typically takes on average four years from invention disclosure to license a university technology in the physical or engineering sciences, and seven years in the case of a life science technology.

-If OTC concludes that an invention might best make its way to market through the creation of a start-up, the University will consider providing start-up assistance.
-Drexel offers start-ups access to entrepreneur- and executive-in-residence programs, small business incubator/accelerators in the region, angel investors and venture capital firms, and other business services.
-Drexel University policies allow researchers to consider taking sabbaticals to engage fully in the launch of a small business.
-OTC considers it critical to have industry-experienced entrepreneurs involved in the new company, and works closely with the inventors to identify compatible executives to lead the venture.
+If Drexel Applied Innovation concludes that an invention might best make its way to market through the creation of a start-up, the University will consider providing start-up assistance.
+Drexel connects innovators with entrepreneurs, small business incubator/accelerators in the region, angel investors and venture capital firms, and other business services.
+Drexel University policies allow researchers to be involved in a new business in a variety of ways.
+Drexel Applied Innovation considers it critical to have industry-experienced entrepreneurs involved in the new company, and works closely with the inventors to identify compatible executives to lead the venture.

-If OTC declines an invention for any reason discussed above, the inventors are free to deal with the invention as they please, subject to the rules governing federally-funded inventions and to any contracts that the inventors have signed, such as with a commercial funder of the research.
+If Drexel Applied Innovation declines an invention for any reason discussed above, the inventors are free to deal with the invention as they please, subject to the rules governing federally-funded inventions and to any contracts covering the invention, such as with a commercial funder of the research.

-Once your technology has been accepted by OTC for patenting and licensing, a number of activities begin to take place.
-These services are provided at no cost to you.
-OTC pays for the patent and licensing costs associated with your invention.
+Once Drexel Applied Innovation has decided to pursue patenting and licensing for your technology, a number of activities begin to take place.
+Drexel pays for the patent and licensing costs associated with your invention.

-This section provides a summary of the patent process used by OTC.
-You may obtain summarized information on the different types of intellectual property protection in the Patent and Trademark section of this website and may visit the U.S. Patent and Trademark Office website to review the U.S. Patent statutes and other details.
+This section provides a summary of the patent process used by Drexel Applied Innovation.
+You may visit the U.S. Patent and Trademark Office website to review the U.S. Patent statutes and other details.

-Occasionally, technologies are disclosed to OTC that involve collaboration between a Drexel researcher(s) and researcher(s) at another institution.
+Occasionally, technologies are disclosed to Drexel Applied Innovation that involve collaboration between Drexel researchers and researchers at another institution.
 In order for a patent to be valid, all inventors, however located and affiliated, must be named on the patent application.

 Some of these other inventors may have contractual agreements with their institutions or other employers concerning intellectual property rights.
-In such situations, OTC will arrange an Inter-Institutional Agreement with the other institution to permit clean licensing of the invention.
+In such situations, Drexel Applied Innovation will arrange an Inter-Institutional Agreement with the other institution to permit clean licensing of the invention.

 The Patent Application

-OTC retains experienced outside patent attorneys to draft its patent applications.
-Before the attorney handling your invention begins to draft the application, your OTC manager will arrange for you and any co-inventors to meet with the attorney to explain the invention and supply other information.
+Drexel Applied Innovation retains experienced outside patent attorneys to draft its patent applications.
+Before the attorney handling your invention begins to draft the application, your licensing manager will arrange for you and any co-inventors to meet with the attorney to explain the invention and supply other information.
 You will review the patent application before it is filed.
 In addition, you will be asked to sign a Declaration of Invention and a formal assignment document that is recorded in the Patent and Trademark Office.